 A trained physical therapist can help you find relief from a variety of ailments related to pelvic conditions.
 He or she will likely assist you with several forms of exercise and massage to reduce pain, lessen symptoms, and potentially heal your condition.
 A qualified physical therapist will evaluate your condition and form a treatment plan that will address your specific needs.
 Physical therapy services can help you achieve relief from problems you’ve been struggling with for many years.

 Your pelvic floor muscles, tendons, and ligaments are extremely important as they support the core of your body.
 The goal of physical therapy is to provide relief from your pelvic symptoms, improve flexibility, relieve pain, and increase your overall functionality.
 Depending on the type of injury or condition, physical therapy may be needed for several months.
-Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell, E. Kalamazoo, Schoolcraft & Portage, MI centers for more information regarding how pelvic floor rehab can work for you.
+Contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers for more information regarding how pelvic floor rehab can work for you.